assist-project/dtls-fuzzer/README.md

 Each argument filename describes the experiment setup (SUT, alphabet, authentication) as described by the output folder names in 'experiments/results/'.
 To start learning for an SUT using a argument file, run:

-    > java -jar target/dtls-fuzzer.jar @config_file
+    > java -jar target/dtls-fuzzer.jar @arg_file

 It is possible to learn multiple SUTs at a time assuming that different server listening ports are used.
-However, running more than a few (>3) instances may lead to learning failure due to port collision.
+However, running more than a few (>2) instances increase the chance of learning failure due to accidental port collision.

+In most configurations, servers are configured to listen to some hard-coded port over localhost.
+For JSSE and Scandium configurations, where custom server programs were provided, servers dynamically select the listening port and communicate it over TCP sockets to **dtls-fuzzer**.
+This has the advantage of letting **dtls-fuzzer** know for sure when the server is ready to receive packets (rather than having to blindly wait an arbitrary amount of time for the server to start).
+The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein server thread has recently been stopped and no new thread has been started yet (hence the listening port is free to be allocated).
+To avoid this form of collision, we suggest running Scandium and JSSE experiments seperately from all others.

 ## Suggested configurations
-We suggest configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.
+We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found:

+- any openssl-1.1.1b configuration (for example 'args/openssl-1.1.1b/learn_openssl-1.1.1b_all_cert_req_rwalk_incl')
+    - terminates quickly, reliable timing making non-determinism unlikely, exercises all key exchange algorithms
+- any mbedtls-2.16.1 configuration (same reasons, though it takes more time to complete because SUT is slower)
+- scandium psk configuration 'args/scandium-2.0.0/learn_scandium-2.0.0_psk_rwalk'
+    - redacted version of the model in paper, exposes bugs, should not be run alongside non-Scandium or non-JSSE experiments

 # General dtls-fuzzer walkthrough